-TerrAscend's wholly owned subsidiary Solace is a licensed medical cannabis company.
-The Company has a growth plan in place to ramp up production, processing and distribution of medicinal cannabis.
+TerrAscend's wholly owned subsidiary TerrAscend Canada is a licensed medical cannabis company.
+The Company has a growth plan in place to ramp up production, processing and distribution of medicinal and adult use cannabis.

-The location of the Facility allows the Company to offer same-day, third-party processing and distribution services to patients of other licensed producers that are located outside of the Greater Toronto Area and out-of-Province.
+The location of the Facility allows the Company to offer same-day, third-party processing and distribution services to patients of other LP's that are located outside of the Greater Toronto Area and out-of-Province.
 Such third-party distribution services are subject to approval by Health Canada, and to the Licensed Producer obtaining a license to sell its product from the Facility.

-In addition to medical cannabis cultivation, processing and distribution, the Company is also focused on developing diversified revenue streams from non-cannabis sources.
-Through a 50%-owned joint venture arrangement with Solace Rx, TerrAscend has entered into a joint venture agreement to construct and license a DPP facility for noncannabis drug formulations, subject to compliance with all regulatory and licensing requirements.
+In addition to medical and adult-use cannabis cultivation, processing and distribution, the Company is also focused on developing diversified revenue streams from non-cannabis sources.
+Through a 50%-owned joint venture arrangement with Solace Rx, TerrAscend has entered into a joint venture agreement to construct and license a DPP facility for non-cannabis drug formulations, subject to compliance with all regulatory and licensing requirements.
 The DPP will be in the business of the reconstitution, dilution, preparation and/or combination of non-cannabis drug preparations for health care practitioners and institutions.
-The DPP will be operated by TerrAscend's joint venture partner, an experienced DPP owner and operator.
+The DPP will be operated by TerrAscend's joint venture partner, an experienced compounding pharmacist and pharmacy operator.